amith-gowda/Smart-Recipe-Suggestion-Software/Application Program/README.md

 returns a list of food dishes that can be prepared using these ingredients.

 Instructions...
-1. Launch Cociner beta application.
+1. Launch Cocinero beta application.
 2. Choose to enter list of ingredients or select from a list of commonly used ingredients.
 3. Enter your input.
 4. Select one dish from a list of suggestions.